mlflow/mlflow/docs/source/deployment/deploy-model-to-kubernetes/tutorial.rst

 MLflow provides an easy-to-use interface for deploying models within a Flask-based inference server.
 You can deploy the same inference server to a Kubernetes cluster by containerizing it using the ``mlflow models build-docker`` command.
 However, this approach may not be scalable and could be unsuitable for production use cases.
-Flask is not designed for high performance, and manually managing multiple instances of inference servers is backbreaking.
+Flask is not designed for high performance and scale (:ref:`why? <serving_frameworks>`), and also manually managing multiple instances of inference servers is backbreaking.

 Fortunately, MLflow offers a solution for this.
 MLflow provides an alternative inference engine that is better suited for larger-scale inference deployments with its support for `MLServer <https://mlserver.readthedocs.io/en/latest/>`_, which enables one-step deployment to popular serverless model serving frameworks on Kubernetes, such as `KServe <https://kserve.github.io/website/>`_, and